Scanning

 Initiating a Scan

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
-Scans on other roots can run independently.
+Scans on different roots can run independently.

 Hashing